JacobFischer/ts-typed-events/README.md

 brittle function overloads for _every function_: `on`, `off`, `once`, `emit`, etc. This is annoying and tedious.

-The aim of this is to leverage TypeScript's generics to allow for compile-time type checking.
-We also move the events into their own functions, so you don't have to inherit or mixin any of our classes, just use these single Event emitters.
+The aim of this is to leverage TypeScript's generics to allow for build-time type checking.
+We also move the events into their own functions, so you don't have to inherit or mixin any of our classes; just use these single Event emitters.
 It is also un-opinionated, exposing functional and object oriented building blocks in this library so you can use it best works in your project.